ivankostadinovic/ExoPlayerWrapper/README.md

 # ExoPlayerWrapper
 A lifecycle aware easy to use [ExoPlayer](https://github.com/google/ExoPlayer) wrapper.
-EventLogger is added by default for the debug build type.